ajaichemmanam/greenServer/GpuServer/Mask_RCNN/README.md

 1. Download and Install Shapely using whl file downloaded from https://www.lfd.uci.edu/~gohlke/pythonlibs/

-2. Then pip install requirements.txt
+2. Do pip install requirements.txt

 3. Download Sample Model: https://drive.google.com/open?id=1NBw6xIVuntBsjWfYji6Fdd9gPKkpKtxX Save it in the root directory of the repo (the `mask_rcnn` directory).
 4. Copy Dataset to `mask_rcnn/datasets/leaf/`.